INSURING YOUR CAR

 So, if the value of your car isn’t huge, third party car insurance may be enough cover for you.
 But if you think you’ll need to cover your vehicle, comprehensive car insurance might be worth considering.

 Third party property car insurance with cover for fire and theft

-This type of car insurance is third party property car insurance; however, you can choose to include cover for fire and theft.
+You can choose to take out Fire, Theft and Third Party Property Insurance to include cover for fire (including bushfire) and theft.
 This means your car is covered if it’s stolen, or damaged by fire or attempted theft.

 1 ASIC: Car insurance